Flower Bulbs: How to Choose and Plant Bulbs

 With the wide variety of flower bulbs, it’s important to choose wisely.
 Selecting a large assortment of bulbs that bloom at different times during the season will ensure you are getting a color show all spring and summer long!

-Flower Bulbs are generally classified as early, mid, and late blooming.
+Flower Bulbs are classified as early, mid, and late blooming.
 Early bloomers will generally start in February and last until March.
-If you are looking for early bloomers, snowdrops, scilla, crocus, dwarf iris and chionodoxa are going to be your best bet.
+If you are looking for early bloomers, snowdrops, scilla, crocus, dwarf iris, and chionodoxa are going to be your best bet.
 Mid bloomers will start in April and go through May.
 Daffodils, tulips, and hyacinths are all examples of mid blooming bulbs.
-However, daffodils and tulips have a broad range of bloom times, so look for the Early/Mid/Late label on all our daffodils and tulips.
+However, daffodils and tulips have a broad range of bloom times, so look for the Early/Mid/Late label on all of our daffodils and tulips.
 Late bloomers start in June and will go until they can’t anymore.

 Planning your garden